rolling-scopes-school/tasks/epam/async-race.md

 - [ ] **UI Deployment link in README.md**: Place the link to the deployed UI at the top of the README.md file, alongside the calculated score.

-## 🏁 Basic Structure (85 points)
+## Basic Structure (80 points)

-### 1. View Configuration (30 points)

 - [ ] **Two Views (10 points):** Implement two primary views: "Garage" and "Winners".
-- [ ] **Garage View Content (5 points):** The "Garage" view must display its name, the current page number, and the total number of cars in the database (how many car user has in his garage).
+- [ ] **Garage View Content (30 points):** The "Garage" view must display:
+  - [ ] Name of view
+  - [ ] Car creation and editing panel
+  - [ ] Race control panel
+  - [ ] Garage section
-- [ ] **Winners View Content (5 points):** The "Winners" view should similarly display its name, the current page number, and the total count of records in the database (how many records the winners table contains).
+- [ ] **Winners View Content (10 points):** The "Winners" view should display:
+  - [ ] Name of view ("Winners")
+  - [ ] Winners table
+  - [ ] Pagination
-- [ ] **Persistent State (10 points):** Ensure the view state remains consistent when navigating between views.
+- [ ] **Persistent State (30 points):** Ensure the view state remains consistent when navigating between views.
 This includes preserving page numbers and input states.
 For example, page number shouldn't be reset, input controls should contain that they contained before switching, etc.

-### 2. Garage View Functionality (55 points)
+## Garage View (90 points)

-#### Car Management (45 points)

-- [ ] **CRUD Operations (20 points):** Enable users to create, update, and delete cars, and display the list of cars.
+- [ ] **Car Creation And Editing Panel.
+CRUD Operations (20 points):** Enable users to create, update, and delete cars.
 A car has two attributes: "name" and "color".
+Empty and too long names should be handled.
 For "delete"-operation car should be deleted from "garage" table as well as from "winners".
 - [ ] **Color Selection (10 points):** Allow color selection from an RGB palette ([like here](https://colorspire.com/rgb-color-wheel/)), displaying the selected color on the car's image along with its name.
-- [ ] **Management Buttons (5 points):** Provide buttons near each car's image for updating its attributes or deleting it.
-- [ ] **Pagination (10 points):** Implement pagination for the "Garage" view, displaying 7 cars per page.

-#### Car Generation (10 points)

-- [ ] **Random Car Creation (10 points):** There should be a button to create random cars (100 cars per click).
+- [ ] **Random Car Creation (20 points):** There should be a button to create random cars (100 cars per click).
 Name should be assembled from two random parts, for example "Tesla" + "Model S", or "Ford" + "Mustang" (At least 10 different names for each part).
 Color should be also generated randomly.

-## 🚗 Car Animation (50 points)

-- [ ] **Engine Control Buttons (10 points):** Place start/stop engine buttons near each car's image.
+- [ ] **Car Management Buttons (10 points):** Provide buttons near each car's image for updating its attributes or deleting it.
-- [ ] **Start Engine Animation (20 points):** User clicks to the engine start button -> UI is waiting for car's velocity answer -> animate the car and makes another request to drive.
-In case api returned 500 error car animation should be stopped.
-- [ ] **Stop Engine Animation (10 points):** User clicks to the engine stop button -> UI is waiting for answer for stopping engine -> car returned to it's initial place.
-- [ ] **Button States (5 points):** Start engine button should be disabled in case car is already in driving mode.
-As well as stop engine button should be disabled when car is on it's initial place.
-- [ ] **Responsive Animation (5 points):** Ensure car animations are fluid and responsive on screens as small as 500px.

-## 🏎️ Race Animation (35 points)

-- [ ] **Start Race Button (15 points):** Implement a button to start the race for all cars on the current page.
+- [ ] **Pagination (10 points):** Implement pagination for the "Garage" view, displaying 7 cars per page.
-- [ ] **Reset Race Button (10 points):** Create a button to reset the race, returning all cars to their starting positions.
-- [ ] **Winner Announcement (10 points):** After some car finishes first user should see the message contains car's name that shows which one has won.
+- [ ] **EXTRA POINTS (20 points):**
+  - [ ] **Empty Garage** Handle empty garage with user friendly message "No Cars" or something like this.
+Do it at your discretion.
+  - [ ] **Empty Garage Page** If you remove the last one car on the page, you should be moved on the previous page, to hide the empty one.

-## 🏆 Winners View (45 points)
+## 🏆 Winners View (50 points)

 - [ ] **Display Winners (15 points):** After some car wins it should be displayed at the "Winners view" table.
 - [ ] **Pagination for Winners (10 points):** Implement pagination for the "Winners" view, with 10 winners per page.
-- [ ] **Winners Table (10 points):** The table should include columns for the car's №, image, name, number of wins, and best time in seconds.
+- [ ] **Winners Table (15 points):** The table should include columns for the car's №, image, name, number of wins, and best time in seconds.
 If the same car wins more than once the number of wins should be incremented while best time should be saved only if it's better than the stored one.
 - [ ] **Sorting Functionality (10 points):** Allow users to sort the table by the number of wins and best time, in ascending or descending order.

-## 🏗️ Application Architecture (40 points)

-- [ ] **Modular Design (40 points):** The application should be clearly divided into logical modules or layers, such as API interaction, UI rendering, and state management.
-Consultation with a mentor on the architecture before implementation is advised.

-## 📜 Dynamic Content Generation (30 points)

-- [ ] **JavaScript-Generated HTML Content (30 points):** All HTML content must be dynamically generated using JavaScript, with the `<body>` tag containing only a single `<script>` tag.

-## 🌐 Single Page Application (25 points)

-- [ ] **SPA Implementation (25 points):** The application must be a Single Page Application (SPA) using either React v18+ or Angular v17+.
-All content must be generated using TypeScript with `strict` and `noImplicitAny` settings enabled in `tsconfig.json`, ensuring seamless user experience without page reloads during navigation.

-## 📦 Bundling and Tooling (20 points)

-- [ ] **Use of Webpack or Similar (20 points):** Implement Webpack or another bundling tool to compile the project into a minimal set of files, ideally one HTML file, one JS file, and one CSS file.
-Ensure that the configuration enforces TypeScript strict type checking.

-## ✅ Code Quality and Standards (15 points)

-- [ ] **Eslint with Airbnb Style Guide (15 points):** Code must adhere to the Airbnb ESLint configuration to maintain code quality, as outlined in the [Airbnb style guide](https://www.npmjs.com/package/eslint-config-airbnb).
-Specific rules may be adjusted only with mentor approval, and there should be no ESLint errors or warnings.

-## 📏 Code Organization and Efficiency (15 points)
+## 🚗 Race (170 points)

-- [ ] **Function Modularization (10 points):** Code should be organized into small, clearly named functions with specific purposes.
-Each function should not exceed 40 lines, reflecting strong typing and avoiding the use of magic numbers or strings.
-- [ ] **Code Duplication and Magic Numbers (5 points):** Minimize code duplication and maintain readability by avoiding the use of magic numbers or strings throughout the codebase.
+- [ ] **Start Engine Animation (20 points):** User clicks to the engine start button near each car -> UI is waiting for car's velocity answer -> animate the car and makes another request to drive.
+In case api returned 500 error car animation should be stopped.
+- [ ] **Stop Engine Animation (20 points):** User clicks to the engine stop button near each car -> UI is waiting for answer for stopping engine -> car returned to it's initial place.
+- [ ] **Responsive Animation (30 points):** Ensure car animations are fluid and responsive on screens as small as 500px.
+- [ ] **Start Race Button (10 points):** Start button should start the race for all cars on the current page.
+- [ ] **Reset Race Button (15 points):** Reset button should return all cars to their starting positions.
+- [ ] **Winner Announcement (5 points):** After some car finishes first user should see the message contains car's name that shows which one has won.
+- [ ] **Button States (20 points):** Start engine button should be disabled in case car is already in driving mode.
+As well as stop engine button should be disabled when car is on it's initial place.
+- [ ] **Actions during the race (50 points):** Control over actions during a running race.
+Such as, deleting or editing a car, changing a page or view.
+Adding new cars.
+You can block buttons and stop the race.
+The main thing is to ensure predictable operation of the application.

 ## 🎨 Prettier and ESLint Configuration (10 points)

 - [ ] **Prettier Setup (5 points):** Prettier is correctly set up with two scripts in `package.json`: `format` for auto-formatting and `ci:format` for checking issues.
 - [ ] **ESLint Configuration (5 points):** ESLint is configured with the [Airbnb style guide](https://www.npmjs.com/package/eslint-config-airbnb).
 A `lint` script in `package.json` runs ESLint checks.
 Configuration files should reflect strict TypeScript settings as per `tsconfig.json`.

-## 🌟 Overall Code Quality (35 points)
+## 🌟 Overall Code Quality.
+(100 points) *Skip during self-check*

-- [ ] **(Up to 35 points)** Discretionary points awarded by the reviewer based on overall code quality, readability
+- [ ] **(Up to 100 points)** Discretionary points awarded by the reviewer based on overall code quality, readability
+  - [ ] **Modular Design** The application should be clearly divided into logical modules or layers, such as API interaction, UI rendering, and state management.
+  - [ ] **Function Modularization** Code should be organized into small, clearly named functions with specific purposes.
+Common functions moved to helper.
+Each function should not exceed 40 lines.
+  - [ ] **Code Duplication and Magic Numbers** Minimize code duplication and maintain readability by avoiding the use of magic numbers or strings throughout the codebase.
+  - [ ] **Readability** Clear, readable code.
+Understandable names of variables, functions, modules
+  - [ ] **Extra features** *Example for React: Custom hooks, Portals, React Router*

 ## 🔄 Evaluation Rules